 However if you want to see where the interior scenes of the same film were shot you need to walk a few metres down the road to the Crown hotel.

 If your children are used to walking, another very beautiful thing to do in the summer is one of the many walks between the countryside and the woods.

 There are many of various difficulties and all of them usually offer stops along the way where you can eat and drink something.

 Next time I will definitely try the route n.
 2 suggested in this leaflet.

-Visiting Amersham is one of the many things to do in Buckinghamshire and one of the best day trip from London.
-If you had any doubt I hope I helped you to clear them out
+Visiting this old town in England is one of the many things to do in Buckinghamshire and one of the best day trip from London.
+If you had any doubts I hope I helped you to settle them